dssg/hitchhikers-guide/sources/curriculum/0_before_you_start/TechnicalWorkflowAndBestPractices.md

         Other way around, i.e. *from the server to your laptop*, **DON'T!** All the data needs to stay on the remote server.

     - If you're writing (or running) your code in jupyter notebooks, then you should:
-        1. create a no-browser jupyter session on the *server* `jupyter notebook --no-browser --port=8889` You may need to chage the port number to avoid conflicts with other teammates using the same port.
+        1. create a no-browser jupyter session on the *server* `jupyter lab --no-browser --port=8889` You may need to chage the port number to avoid conflicts with other teammates using the same port.

-        2. On your local machine, create an SSH tunnel that forwards the port for Jupyter Notebook (`8889` in the above command) on the remote machine to a port on the local machine (also `8888` above) so that we can access it using our local browser. `ssh -N -L localhost:8888:localhost:8889 username@projectname.dssg.io`
+        2. On your local machine, create an SSH tunnel that forwards the port for Jupyter Lab (`8889` in the above command) on the remote machine to a port on the local machine (also `8888` above) so that we can access it using our local browser. `ssh -N -L localhost:8888:localhost:8889 username@projectname.dssg.io`

         3. Access the remote jupyter server via your local browser.
 Open your browser and go to [http://0.0.0.0:8888](http://0.0.0.0:8888)